Ed Jovanovski: Playing style

-Jovanovski is known as a two-way defenceman.
-Able to contribute offensively, he is an adept puck-carrier and joins plays deep in the opposing team's zone.
-He plays defence physically, bodychecking opponents primarily with his shoulder.
-In both aspects of his game, he is considered to play with a high level of risk, taking the chance of being out of position in favour of a good scoring chance or a hit.
+Jovanovski was known as a two-way defenceman.
+Able to contribute offensively, he was an adept puck-carrier and joined plays deep in the opposing team's zone.
+He played defence physically, bodychecking opponents primarily with his shoulder.
+In both aspects of his game, he was regarded as playing with a high level of risk, taking the chance to be out of position in favour of a good scoring chance or bodycheck.

 Personal life

 Jovanovski was born in Windsor, Ontario, to Kostadin and Lilja Jovanovski.
 His parents immigrated to Canada in 1973 from Macedonia.
 Coming from an athletic family, Kostadin was a semi-professional soccer player in Yugoslavia.
 Jovanovski speaks English, French and some Macedonian.
 Jovanovski followed after his father and played organized soccer growing up.
 He did not start playing hockey until age 11, when his older brother, Denny, joined a team.

 During his junior career, Jovanovski and two other Windsor Spitfire teammates were charged with sexually assaulting a 24-year-old woman in February 1995.
 After a pre-trial hearing in June, the Crown attorney dropped the charges in August due to a lack of convincing evidence.

 Beginning his NHL career with the Florida Panthers, he owned a condominium in Boca Raton, Florida.
 He met his wife, Kirstin, in Florida and retained a residence in Boca Raton, where he spent his summers.
 Jovanovski and Kirstin had their first child, daughter Kylie Everett, on August 25, 1998.
 Three years later, Kyra was born on April 24, 2001, while her twin sister died in utero.
 Kirstin was later pregnant with twins a second time and gave birth to son Cole and daughter Coco on May 25, 2006, in Florida.

 In 2005, Jovanovski was featured in a documentary aired on multicultural network Omni Television.
 Entitled The Late Bloomer: Ed Jovanovski, it explored his career, family tragedy and attachments to his Macedonian heritage.